FlyRanch/flynet/README.md

 ![header](images/flynet_header.png)

-Flynet software used in Miles and Dickinson 2023 flynet.
+Flynet software used in Melis, Siwanowicz, and Dickinson 2023

 ### Installation